codeorelse/formagical.JS/README.md

-Formagical: form analytics without dashboarding
+Formagical.JS: form analytics without dashboarding
 ==========
 Formagical tracks the behaviour of the user in a form, and sends the data to whatever endpoint.
 Formagical does not have a dashboard, and its only goal is to log the data to a given endpoint.